Enhancing Sum Capacity via Quantum and No-Signaling Cooperation Between Transmitters: Conclusion Discussions

 We proposed a class of DM-ICs and DM-MACs that involve non-local games: the channel decomposes into parallel weakly symmetric sub-channels and becomes less noisy when the channel inputs satisfy the winning condition of the game.
 In cases where the underlying non-local game is a quantum or no-signaling pseudo-telepathy game, quantum or no-signaling cooperation between the transmitters enhances the sum capacity, respectively.

-This result may provide a justification for the practical implementation of quantum-assisted communication systems.
-However, a limitation is that it remains unclear whether the proposed class of channels includes channels relevant to current practical communication systems.
+Let us also address interesting future directions.
+First, it would be worth quantifying to what extent the sum capacity can be increased by quantum or no-signaling cooperation.
+For this purpose, it is necessary to quantify the sum capacity without cooperation.
+As one approach, the generalized Blahut-Arimoto algorithm \cite{rezaeianComputationTotalCapacity2004}, proposed for computing the classical sum capacity of DM-MACs (which serves as an upper bound on the sum capacities of DM-ICs), could be employed.
+However, although this algorithm can evaluate the sum capacities of certain DM-MACs, it generally provides only lower bounds on the sum capacities \cite{buhlerNoteCapacityComputation2011}.
+Subsequently, \cite{seshadriSeparationCorrelationAssistedSum2023} proposed an algorithm that computes the sum capacities of two-transmitter DM-MACs within a given additive precision in quasi-polynomial time.
+Consequently, it would also be interesting to investigate efficient algorithms for computing the sum capacity in multi-transmitter scenarios.

+Second, it would be desirable to demonstrate sum capacity enhancements for channels relevant to current practical communication systems.
 A promising direction for future work would be to determine whether quantum cooperation can enhance the sum capacity of practical channels, such as Gaussian ICs or MACs.
 We conjecture that the sum capacity of a Gaussian channel can be enhanced when the structure of channel gains between transmitters and receivers resembles that of a quantum pseudo-telepathy game.

 Another research direction would be to derive a single-letter characterization of the capacity region of general DM-ICs or DM-MACs with cooperation between transmitters.
 In this context, \cite{peregMultipleAccessChannelEntangled2025} derived a multi-letter characterization of the capacity region of a DM-MAC, and \cite{hawellekInterferenceChannelEntangled2025} proposed multi-letter inner and outer bounds for the capacity region of a DM-IC.
 Compared to single-letter characterizations, multi-letter characterizations have the limitation that it is not clear how to compute them \cite{elgamalNetworkInformationTheory2011}.
 A single-letter characterization would help characterize the set of all channels in which cooperation enlarges the capacity region.